akjha992/cardkeep/PRD.md

 - Search/filter cards by bank name

 #### 2.1.6 Copy Functionality
-- Copy card number to clipboard (V1 only - CVV and expiry copy in future)
+- Tap card to copy card number to clipboard (V1 only - CVV and expiry copy in future)
 - Card number copied without spaces (1234567890123456 format for compatibility)
 - Copy action is tracked for usage frequency calculation (only card number copy)
 - User receives feedback when data is copied (toast notification + haptic feedback)